darktable-org/dtdocs/content/module-reference/utility-modules/shared/scopes.md

 As with the histogram, you can selectively display each of the red, green, and blue channels, by clicking on the appropriate buttons.

-See [Of Histograms and Waveforms](https://www.ansel.photos/2013/12/of-histograms-and-waveforms/) for more on darktable's waveform scope.
+See [Of Histograms and Waveforms](https://www.ansel.photos/2013/12/of-histograms-and-waveforms/) for more on Ansel's waveform scope.

 # rgb parade